segbuniwe/recipehunt/journals/shashwath_nayak.md

     - Profile Page (Ingredients List and Form/Modal) ✅
     - Search Page (by Ingredients List)

-Today we focused on buulding out the profile page.
-We started with Sophia crushing it and figuring out
+Today we focused on building out the profile page.
+We started with Sophia crushing it and figuring out how to get the carousel to work by adding an extra image to stand as the "active" image in order for the carousel to scroll through.
+After this, we went on to work on an ingredients list for our profile page.
+Sophia was initially noticing issues with the carousel when a user were to log in and out, but after we spoke with Riley he let us know that we should not have our different api slices in different folders because that would cause issues around loadability and connections to different parts of the website, Javier took over and we consolidated all of the slices into one apiSlice file.
+I took over to work on building out the ingredients list and adding an ingredient to the list of ingredients building it out as a modal that pops out vs. building the form in a new page.
+David took over afterwards and worked on the delete and edit buttons for the ingredients list.
+We were struggling with getting this functionality, but after speaking with Riley we were able to get both buttons working properly.

 7/19/2023